ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/indexes/map-indexes.markdown

 }
 {CODE-BLOCK/}

 The part you should pay attention to is `docs.Employees`.
 This syntax indicates from which collection a server should take the documents for indexing.
-In our case documents will be taken from `Employees` collection.
-To change the collection you need to change `Employees` to desired collection name or remove it and leave only `docs` to index **all documents**.
+In our case documents will be taken from the `Employees` collection.
+To change the collection you need to change `Employees` to the desired collection name, or remove it and leave only `docs` to index **all documents**.

 {WARNING/}

 ## Combining multiple fields together

-Since under each index there is a LINQ-function, you can combine multiple fields in one, if necessary.
+Since each index contains a LINQ function, you can combine multiple fields into one, if necessary.

 ### Example I